Bowie375/JOS/notes/answers.md

 5. x=3, y=xxxx

 6. make fmt argument comes at last, so that it will still be possible to locate the va-list based on the address of named argument: fmt.

+### The Stack
+1. Excercise 9: Determine where the kernel initializes its stack, and exactly where in memory its stack is located.
+How does the kernel reserve space for its stack?
+And at which "end" of this reserved area is the stack pointer initialized to point to?
+    In entry.S, the kernel sets up stack in .data section:

+        .data
+        	.p2align	PGSHIFT		# force page alignment
+        	.globl		bootstack
+        bootstack:
+        	.space		KSTKSIZE
+        	.globl		bootstacktop
+        bootstacktop:

+    after linkage, the kernel is at 0xf0118000, which can be infered from the asm code:

+    	movl	$(bootstacktop),%esp
+        f0100034:	bc 00 80 11 f0       	mov    $0xf0118000,%esp

+    The stack should actually be loaded at 0x110000 in physical memory and spans from 0x110000 to 0x117FFF, taking up 8 PGSIZE.
+The stack pointer is initialized to 0x118000.

+2. Excercise 10:
+    - 28 bytes are pushed to the stack: %ebp, %ebx, reserve 20 bytes for local variable and parameters to the nested test_backtrace function